Photo showing Hotel Piast in Český Těšín

 Theatre in Hotel Piast

 The war broke this rhythm.
-After 1939, the building passed under various administrations and names, and after 1945, as Slavia, it shed its explicitly Polish identity.
-Yet paradoxically, it was precisely then, in the immediate postwar years, that the hall lived most fully as a theatre.
+After 1939, the building passed under various administrations and names; and after 1945, as Slavia, it shed its explicitly Polish identity.
+Yet paradoxically, it was precisely then, in the immediate post-war years, that the hall lived most fully as a theatre.

 In autumn 1945, a professional stage was initiated in Český Těšín; on 8 February 1946, the Cieszyn Silesian Theatre was officially established, with Slavia as its home.
-The director, renowned Ostrava actor Antonín Brož, organized an independent ensemble.
+The director, renowned Ostrava actor Antonín Brož, organised an independent ensemble.

 In 1951, the institution adopted a bilingual structure, whose hallmark remains the Polish Stage.
-This defined a new horizon: the theatre now served both Polish and Czech audiences, developing Polish, Czech, and Soviet repertoires.
+This defined a new horizon: the theatre now served both Polish and Czech audiences, developing Polish, Czech and Soviet repertoires.
 In its first decade, it premiered 57 productions and gave over 2,000 performances, both locally and on tour.

 In Slavia, this meant not only a dense schedule but also a wealth of craftsmanship.
-The same technical team handled two programs; the same interior “switched” aesthetics several times a week; and the balcony-shaped auditorium nurtured a focused, almost chamber-like relationship with the actor.
+The same technical team handled two programmes; the same interior “switched” aesthetics several times a week; and the balcony-shaped auditorium nurtured a focused, almost chamber-like relationship with the actor.

 Time of construction: